dee445/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Chown betty hello script changes the owner of the file hello to the user betty. touch hello script creates an empty file called hello. chmod u+x hello script adds execute permission to the owner of the file hello.
+Chown betty hello script changes the owner of the file hello to the user betty. touch hello script creates an empty file called hello. chmod u+x hello script adds execute permission to the owner of the file hello. chmod ug+x,o+r hello script adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.